hpcc-systems/HPCC-Platform/plugins/redis/README.md

 ```

 ###A Redis 'Database'
-The notion of a *database* within a redis cache is a that of an UNSIGNED INTEGER, effectively partitioning the cache such that it may contain an identical key per database e.g.
+The notion of a *database* within a redis cache is that of a partition, such that it may contain an identical key per database e.g.
 ```
 myRedis.SetString('myKey', 'foo', 0);
 myRedis.SetString('myKey', 'bar', 1);